 Explanation - The applicant has requested relief from this regulation due to the size of the subject parcel (56.9 acres).
 It is heavily wooded and could include hundreds, if not thousands of trees matching this size requirement.
 The task to undertake such a tree survey would be expensive and time consuming.

-Findings - The Board finds this is a reasonable request and is amenable to a middle ground whereby the applicant will conduct an inventory of trees which are 24 inches in diameter and larger and present that to the Board.
+Findings - The Board is amenable to a middle ground whereby the applicant will conduct an inventory of trees 18 inches in diameter and present that to the Board.